 This will automatically launch the typical JupyterLab interface.

 Note: If you don't have pip or conda installers available, click the 'Environment' icon to access your environment configuration screen; add

 jupyterlab via the pip3 installer that pops up.

 - Leaving a Cloud Workstation running will continuously use quota; click 'Shut Down Cloud Workstation' to close the session.

-- Changes to code and data in a Cloud Workstation will be synced back to your capsule.
+- Changes to files in the /code and /data folders in a Cloud Workstation session will be synced back to your capsule.
 Any changes to /results or the environment will not be.
-Please record changes you made to either, and re-implement them in a non-interactive session, if you wish to save them.
+Please record changes you made to either, and re-implement them in a non-cloud-workstation session, if you wish to save them.